kaylien/23ai/docker-adb/setup/setup.md

     ![Login succeeded](images/3-login-succeeded.png)

 5. Pull the zip file with our podman-compose files and scripts that we'll be running to create and configure the ADB container.
+We'll also be unzipping the files, then giving them the permissions to be executable within the container.

     ```
     <copy>
     wget https://objectstorage.ca-toronto-1.oraclecloud.com/n/c4u04/b/apex-images/o/compose.zip
+    unzip compose.zip
+    chmod ugo+x scripts
+    chmod +x scripts
     </copy>
     ```

-6. Unzip the file.

-7. Run this command to start up the container.
+6. Run this command to start up the container.

     ```
     <copy>